 R E V I E W S :

+In 2013, Nicolas wrote for the Australian String Quartet under the guidance of Andrew Ford, as a winner of the National Composers Forum.
 She has also had a piece premiered in Hong Kong and in Shenzhen at the Pinyin Festival and the New Music Ensemble by the ensemble 'Kollektiv Totem'.
-"Ephemerality" was interpreted by this wonderfully creative group in two concerts in December 2016.

 Nicolas was selected for the inaugural National Women Composer's Development Program in 2016-2018.

 Nicolas won the prestigious Flinders Quartet Composition Competition in 2017 and 2019, which saw the world premiere of her works on both occasions by the Flinders String Quartet.
 Nicolas went on to receive the Flinders String Quartet ‘All That We Are’ residency.